miklevin/MikeLev.in/_posts/2024-09-08-Future-proofing.md

 valuable as the current fad, but they will keep your skills relevant and provide an alternative to popular approaches, offering some freedom from vendor lock-in.

-## The Foundations of Tech: Good Enough Tools for Everyone
+## The Universal Foundation: Core Tools for Every Developer

 No matter how jazzed up or convenient power-tools become, you'll notice an underlying system of Linux, Python, vim, and git that even they rely on.
 Windows